genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/06_testing.md

 ## Starting source PostgreSQL

 There are various ways to start PostgreSQL as a test dependency.
-Here is a list of the few most common ones
+Here is a list of the most common ones:

 ### Testcontainers
 You can start PostgreSQL as a test rule using [Testcontainers](https://www.testcontainers.org/).
 It has a [Postgres Module](https://www.testcontainers.org/modules/databases/postgres/) that has a pre-configured rule to use out of the box.
 However, it requires additional configuration for the Write Ahead Log (WAL) level, and it has to be set to `logical`.
 Below is a sample rule configuration: